SAI-SRIVARDHAN-REDDY-LINGALA/Traffic-Light-Controller-TLC-using-FSM/README.md

-# 🚦 Traffic Light Controller (TLC) using FSM with Delay Counters
+# 🚦 Traffic Light Controller (TLC) using FSM with Delay Counters in VERILOG

 **By: Sai Srivardhan Lingala 🧠✨**